nemo2134/Cracking-The-Stock-Market-Using-RAG/README.md

 1. **API Key**: Obtain your API key from [OpenAI](https://openai.com).
     - Navigate to the "API Keys" tab in your account.
     - Copy your API Key.
     - In the terminal of your code environment, run: `setx OPENAI_API_KEY "Paste your API Key here"`.
+(Windows)

 2. **Dependencies**: Install all necessary dependencies and update code syntax with newer versions as needed.